Dublin in Wayne County, Indiana — The American Midwest (Great Lakes)

 Indiana’s First Woman’s Rights Convention

 Location.
+39° 48.725′ N, 85° 12.486′ W. Marker is in Dublin, Indiana, in Wayne County.
+Marker is on Cumberland Street (U.S. 40) west of Davis Street, on the right when traveling west.
+It is in front of Town Hall.
 Touch for map.
-It is in front of Town Hall.
 Marker is at or near this postal address: 2250 East Cumberland, Cambridge City IN 47327, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 3 miles of this marker, measured as the crow flies.
-Indian Boundary Line (approx. 1˝ miles away); Cambridge City (approx. 1.9 miles away); Cambridge City Veterans Memorial (approx. 1.9 miles away); Iron Brigade Commander (approx. 2.4 miles away); Virginia Claypool Meredith (approx. 2.4 miles away).
+At least 5 other markers are within 2 miles of this marker, measured as the crow flies.
+John Burney's Carriage Shop (approx. 0.3 miles away); Huddleston House (approx. 1.1 Indian Boundary Line (approx. 1˝ miles away); Cambridge City (approx. 1.9 miles away); Cambridge City Veterans Memorial (approx. 1.9 miles away).

 Also see . . .
 Indiana Historical Society - Digital Image Collections - Woman's Rights.
 A number of photos and documents, including the Indiana Woman's Suffrage Association Record Book 1851-1886.
 (Submitted on April 18, 2006.)

 Credits.
 This page was last revised on June 28, 2020.
 It was originally submitted on April 18, 2006, by J. J. Prats of Powell, Ohio.
 This page has been viewed 2,540 times since then.
 Photos: 1, 2. submitted on April 18, 2006, by J. J. Prats of Powell, Ohio.
 3. submitted on June 27, 2020, by Tom Bosse of Jefferson City, Tennessee.